kevinptx/udacity-image-processing-api/README.md

 ## Endpoints

-GET /resize
+### GET /resize

 Query Parameters:

-url (string, required): The URL of the image to resize. width (number, required): The desired width of the resized image. height (number, required): The desired height of the resized image.
+- filename (string, required): The name of the image file you want to resize (including the file extension).
+- width (number, required): The desired width of the resized image.
+- height (number, required): The desired height of the resized image.

-Example: /resize?url=<image-url>&width=200&height=200
+Example: `/resize?filename=fjord.jpg&width=200&height=200`

 ## Tests